-5 Players That Pittsburgh Pirates Could Sever Ties With This Offseason
+5 Players Who Pittsburgh Pirates Could Sever Ties With This Offseason

-5 Players That May Not Be With Pittsburgh Pirates In 2014
+5 Players Who May Not Be With Pittsburgh Pirates In 2014

 For the first time in a very long time, the Pittsburgh Pirates enter an offseason with the mindset of going from good team to legitimate World Series contender.
 Thanks to increased attendance, a new TV deal and making the playoffs, the Pirates are going to have a lot of important decisions to make in the upcoming offseason.
 The Bucs will have more money to work with than usual this offseason, so expect the team to make at least a few upgrades to the roster.
 The upgrades could come via free agency or possibly even a trade.